Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 The question is where these events should be placed in the stellar mass range and which other features should be related.
-We know that for non-rotating cases only the (regular) supernova ``branch'' (with neutron stars as final outcome) can be attained, probably followed towards increasing stellar mass by a faint or failed supernova branch (leading eventually to black holes, but not to gamma-ray bursts and high ejecta masses).
-Thus, massive stars, which fail to explode as supernovae via neutrino-powered explosions, will eventually experience the formation of a central black hole (BH) \citep[see e.g.][]{Pan.ea:2018,Kuroda.ea:2018}.
-However, rotating BHs and the formation of accretion disks with accretion rates of about $\approx 0.1$ M$_\odot$~s$^{-1}$ can lead - for certain conditions (strong magnetic fields) - to long duration gamma-ray bursts (lGRBs) or hypernovae, also dubbed collapsars as they result from a core-collapse to the formation of a black hole.
-Many authors have contributed to the discovery and shaping of first ideas \citep[for theoretical explanations see e.g.\ the review by][]{Piran:2004}.
-The collapsar model was proposed by Woosley, MacFadyen and others \citep[see also][]{macfadyen99,macfadyen01,nagataki07,sekiguchi11,nagataki11}, based on neutrino heating from the accretion disk and/or the winding of strong magnetic fields and MHD jets \citep[e.g.][]{Ono.Hashimoto.ea:2012,mckinney13,Janiuk.Sukova.Palit:2018}.
-Early hydrodynamic simulations (injecting explosion energies artificially) were performed either by introducing high explosion energies (up to $10^{52}$ erg) in a sperically symmetric way or aspherically in order to understand jet-like explosions \citep{Nakamura.Umeda.ea:2001,Nomoto.Tominaga.ea:2006,nomoto13,nomoto17}.
+For non-rotating massive stars only the (regular) supernova ``branch'' (with neutron stars as final outcome) can be attained, followed towards increasing stellar mass by a faint or failed supernova branch (leading eventually to black holes, but not to gamma-ray bursts and high ejecta masses).
+Thus, massive stars, which fail to explode as supernovae via neutrino-powered explosions, will eventually experience the formation of a central black hole \citep[BH, see e.g.][]{Pan.ea:2018,Kuroda.ea:2018}.
+However, rotating BHs and the formation of accretion disks with accretion rates of about $\approx 0.1$ M$_\odot$~s$^{-1}$ can lead --- for certain conditions (strong magnetic fields) --- to long duration gamma-ray bursts (lGRBs) or hypernovae, also dubbed collapsars.
+The collapsar model was proposed by Woosley, MacFadyen and others~\citep[see also][]{Woosley:1993,macfadyen99,macfadyen01,nagataki07,sekiguchi11,nagataki11}, including neutrino heating from the accretion disk and the winding of strong magnetic fields, causing MHD jets~\citep[e.g.][]{fujimoto06,Ono.Hashimoto.ea:2012,mckinney13,Janiuk.Sukova.Palit:2018}.
+Early hydrodynamic simulations (injecting explosion energies artificially) were performed either by introducing high explosion energies (up to $10^{52}$ erg) in a spherically symmetric way or aspherically in order to understand jet-like explosions \citep{macfadyen99,Nakamura.Umeda.ea:2001,Nomoto.Tominaga.ea:2006,nomoto13,nomoto17}.